truetechcode/truetechcode/README.md

 - Fix a few bugs on the web trading platform powered by Python and ReactJs.

 > **Tivkpaa Modern Technologies Nig.
 Ltd** ​ Trainer, Web Developer and IT Technician. *2017*
-- Build and managed all IT infrastructure of the company.
+- Build and managed IT infrastructure of the company.

 ## `Education`